-date falls on a weekend by 17h00 GMT the preceeding Friday.
-Nominations received after this date will be examined in a future cycle.
-1 February - 1 March Year 1 Registration, assessment of completeness and transmission to the relevant Advisory Bodies.
-The Secretariat registers each nomination, acknowledges receipt to the nominating State Party and inventories its contents.
-The Secretariat will inform the nominating State Party whether or not the nomination is complete.
-Nominations that are not complete (see paragraph 132) will not be transmitted to the relevant Advisory Bodies for evaluation.
-If a nomination is incomplete, the State Party concerned will be advised of information required to complete the nomination by the deadline of 1 February of the following year in order for the nomination to be examined in a future cycle.
-Nominations that are complete are transmitted to the relevant Advisory Bodies for evaluation.
-The Secretariat will also make available the electronic format of the text of the nominations to the Members of the Committee on the World Heritage Centre's website.
 1 March Year 1 Deadline by which the Secretariat informs the State Party of the receipt of a Nomination, whether it is considered complete and whether it has been received by 1 February.
-March Year 1 - May Year 2 Evaluation by the Advisory Bodies 31 January Year 2 The Advisory Bodies are requested to forward to States Parties with copy to the World Heritage Centre for distribution to the Chair of the World Heritage Committee by 31 January of each year a short interim report outlining the status of and any issues relevant to evaluations, and detailing any requests for supplementary information, in one of the two working languages of the Convention .
-Deadline by which additional information requested by the relevant Advisory Bodies shall be submitted by the State Party to them via the Secretariat.
-28 February Year 2 Additional information shall be submitted in the same number of copies and electronic formats as specified in Paragraph 132 to the Secretariat.
+March Year 1 - May Year 2 Evaluation by the Advisory Bodies 31 January Year 2 The Advisory Bodies are requested to forward to States Parties, with copy to the World Heritage Centre for distribution to the Chair of the World Heritage Committee, by 31 January of Year 2 a short interim report outlining the status of and any issues relevant to evaluations, and detailing any requests for supplementary information, in one of the two working languages of the Convention .
+28 February Year 2 Deadline by which additional information requested by the relevant Advisory Bodies shall be submitted by the State Party to them via the Secretariat.
+Additional information shall be submitted in the same number of copies and electronic formats as specified in Paragraph 132 to the Secretariat.
 To avoid confusing new and old texts, if the additional information submitted concerns changes to the main text of the nomination, the State Party shall submit these changes in an amended version of the original text.
 The changes shall be clearly identified.
-An electronic version (CD-ROM or diskette) of this new text shall accompany the paper version.
+An electronic version (CD-ROM or USB Flash Drive) of this new text shall accompany the paper version.
 Six weeks prior to the annual World Heritage Committee session Year 2 The relevant Advisory Bodies deliver their evaluations and recommendations to the Secretariat for transmission to the World Heritage Committee as well as to States Parties.
-At least 14 working days before the opening of the annual World Heritage Committee session Year 2 Correction of factual errors by States Parties The concerned States Parties can send, at least 14 working days before the opening of the session of the Committee, a letter to the Chairperson, with copies to the Advisory Bodies, detailing the factual errors they might have identified in the evaluation of their nomination made by the Advisory Bodies.
+At least 14 working days before the opening of the annual World Heritage Committee session Year 2 Correction of factual errors by States Parties.
+The concerned States Parties can send, at least 14 working days before the opening of the session of the Committee, a letter to the Chairperson, with copies to the Advisory Bodies, detailing the factual errors they might have identified in the evaluation of their nomination made by the Advisory Bodies.
 Annual session of the World Heritage Committee (June/July) Year 2 The Committee examines the nominations and makes its decisions.

-Immediately following the annual session of the World Heritage Committee Notification to the States Parties The Secretariat notifies all States Parties whose nominations have been examined by the Committee of the relevant decisions of the Committee.
+Immediately following the annual Notification to the States Parties Session of the World Heritage Committee The Secretariat notifies all States Parties whose nominations have been examined by the Committee of the relevant decisions of the Committee.
 Following the decision of the World Heritage Committee to inscribe a property on the World Heritage List, the Secretariat writes to the State Party and site managers providing a map of the area inscribed and the Statement of Outstanding Universal Value (to include reference to the criteria met).
 Immediately following the annual session of the World Heritage Committee The Secretariat publishes the updated World Heritage List every year following the annual session of the Committee.
 The name of the States Parties having nominated the properties inscribed on the World Heritage List are presented in the published form of the List under the following heading: "Contracting State having submitted the nomination of the property in accordance with the Convention ".
 In the month following the closure of the annual session of the World Heritage Committee The Secretariat forwards the published report of all the decisions of the World Heritage Committee to all States Parties.